Maintaining Painted Surfaces: Long-Term Care and Touch-Up Tips

 Caulking

-Inspect where trim meets walls, ceilings, floors, windows and doors.
-Apply caulk to seal any cracks or gaps to prevent air leaks and make touch-up painting easier.
-For the best results, caulk should be applied after priming but before painting walls.
-Smooth caulk with a damp finger or caulk tool.
+Inspect where trim meets walls, ceilings, or windows.
+Seal cracks and gaps with caulk to block air leaks and make future touch-ups easier.
+Apply after priming but before painting, and smooth with a damp finger or tool.

 Protecting Exterior Paint

-For exterior paint, regular cleaning and maintenance is key.
-Clean siding, trim, doors and windows at least once a year to remove built-up dirt and grime.
-Re-paint every 3-5 years to maintain protection.
-Seal or re-stain wood trim, decks and fences as needed.
-Direct sprinklers away from the house to avoid excess moisture on painted surfaces.
+Clean exterior walls, trim, and siding at least once a year to prevent buildup.
+Repaint every 3–5 years, and re-stain or seal decks and fences as needed.
+Direct sprinklers away from walls to avoid excess moisture.

 Final Thoughts